Spaceman1701/lighter/README.md

 design.
 Instead, every feature is designed with the intent of providing a simple, easy to understand, and flexible API to users.
 As such, Lighter does not explicitly implement any JSRs.

+Lighter also focuses on making application logic easy to test.
+Unlike some other frameworks, all of the data that is passed to a Lighter endpoint is in the form of POJOs.
+Similarly, endpoints also return POJOs.
+There's no need to start a test server or use any complex configuration - testing controllers is as easy as testing any other object.

 ### What is This (And should I use this)?

 I decided to roll my own stack for a school project.